jioyoung/leetcode/interview/behavior.md

 We need to develop a coupon dispatch policy in order to increase the conversion rate of the coupon.
 Since initializing a coupon campain costs much, it is better we can complete the dispatch policy as soon as possible

 ## action
 1. I tried to figure out the problem quickly.
 I set up a conference meeting with my manager and the product manager.
 We do not have enough data for this new wallet coupon campains but we need to optimize the coupon dispatch policy.
 This is a cold-start problem.
 However, for the previous riding coupon campains, we have plenty of data.
-Thus, I decide to use the idea that is similar to transfer learning.
+Thus, I come up with a solution that is similar to transfer learning.
 We use the previous riding coupon campains (like cash and discount coupons) data and treat it as a observational study.
 Though this is not a perfect solution, but it is what we can do currently for the cold-start problem.

-2. I think about how to simply the work.
+2. I think about how to simplify the work.
 I select some representative coupon activities based on the number of customers that receive the coupons.
 I also think about how to build a model to help us make the coupon dispatch automatically.
 A stand-up meeting with my manager is setup every day and I will summarize the daily progress in the document.
 A causal inference model is proposed to estimate the treatment effect of each coupon on each user.
-We tried to find as many demographic adn behavior covariates as possible that can represent the customer.
+We tried to find as many demographic and  behavior covariates as possible that can represent the customer.

 3. I hold a meeting with the data analytics team to check whether I can have the corresponding user related features.
 The dataset for each coupon is really large and training a model on that dataset is time consuming.
 I narrow the locations of the customers to the few main cities and quickly train the causal inference models to estimate the individual treatment effect of each user on each coupon.
 Dispatching the coupon is like a optimization problem since we want to maximize the general register rate of all riding users within the limit of the budget.
 I rank the ITE and choose the customer with the largest ITE to dispatch the coupon.
 This is like a greedy algorithm and very easy to implement compared to the traditional integer programming optimization problem.